olaftouw/robotarmjs/README.md

 </html>
 ```
 * Put the robot-arm.js in the map where your HTML-page resides
-* Test the result of your code by loading your HTML-page in a modern browser
+* Test your code running by loading your HTML-page in a modern browser
 * Use the console window in the developer tools (F12) of your browser to check if the code runs without errors

 ##Methods you can use